These help pages have been updated for version 7.1 of the program.

 load in the next test.
 All the bars to the right of "Today" represent subsequent days.
 "Untested" shows the items that have not yet entered this cycle of testing.
 They could be new items just added manually

-or from the dictionary (shown in green), items imported from the Import Wizard, or items that have been "retired" for three months and so are now due for retesting.
+or from the dictionary (shown in green), items imported from the Import Wizard (cream), items that have been "retired" for three months and so are now due for retesting (brown),

 The key to understanding the orange and purple cells is to consider that the program will try to avoid presenting you with the same question in both typing and reading mode on the same day.
 In

 fact it imposes a delay of two days as a minimum delay between tests in respective modes, even if they would otherwise be due for testing.
-Furthermore, the program will try to avoid testing you twice on any item in the
+Furthermore, the program will try to avoid testing you twice in one day on any item in the

 same mode.
 It will only load questions in these two categories if there is nothing else left to test you on.